 What is Thematic Autobiography?

-Thematic Autobiography provides a novel way to tell the story of your life.
+Thematic Autobiography provides a unique way to tell the story of your life.

 While many autobiographies are written chronologically, this approach is non-linear.
 Rather than focusing on the order of events, Thematic Autobiography uses written questions on universal subjects such as family, friendship, and money to help the writer's recall of past events.
 These questions are not meant to be answered, but serve as prompts.
 The themes become "story guides" assisting you to unlock memories; to review major life decisions; and to find meaning in the seemingly random events of life